danshoup/DCS-PortfolioUpdate-No2/README.md

-# 08 Portfolio Assignment
+# 16 Portfolio Assignment

 ## Updating My Professional Materials

-This is the eighth assigment for MSU Coding Bootcamp; to update the portfolio we created ealier to include projects we have completed during our cohort.
+This is the sixteenth assigment for MSU Coding Bootcamp; to update the portfolio we created ealier to include projects we have completed most recently during our cohort.
 It also includes other updated professional materials, such as LinkedIn and GitHub profiles, and an updated resume.

 ​